top of page

 Author Ryûnosuke Akutagawa, who wrote the novels that inspired the film (Rashômon, 1914, and In A Grove, 1922), directly inspired the narrative play displayed by Kurosawa.
 In this sense, he didn't really come up with anything unique.

-That being said, applying such ideas in filmmaking was a tricky process.
+That said, applying such ideas in filmmaking was a tricky process.
 A director's job is much more constrictive than an author's.
-The filmmaker has to fabricate every visual detail, whereas the author that Kurosawa did more elegant than any director before him.
+The filmmaker has to fabricate every visual detail, whereas the author can leave much up to the reader's imagination.
+As for visualizing nonlinear storytelling, Kurosawa arguably did it more elegantly than any director before him.

 Kurosawa's play with timelines was ahead of its time.
 Arguably, time is the key factor that made the film stand the test of time.